GGami/libraryadmin/README.md

 Procedures, policies, and Guidelines

 Accessing:
+  * Privacy Policy
+  - The website and its administrators take a proactive approach to user privacy and ensure the necessary steps are     taken to protect the privacy of its users throughout their visiting experience.
+This website complies with all     national laws and requirements for user privacy.
+  - The website uses cookies to provide a better user experience.
+A cookie control system will prompt the user on      their first visit to the website to allow or disallow the use of cookies on their computer / device.
+  -
   - Registration is required in order to use the system.
   - Personal appearance at the Library is needed to verify and complete the registration.

 Searching:
+  - Do not expect all search will return some data.
+Only a limited amout of resources are avaible.
+  -
 Reserving/Borrowing: